murilobnt/moosic-bot/README.md

 python moosic.py --no-database
 ```

-**However, the language of the bot will only be available in portuguese.**
+**However, the language of the bot will only be available in portuguese.** Also,
+MOO_BOT_KEY, SP_CLIENT and SP_SECRET must be existing environment variables.
+See
+Step 2.

 ### License